Updated on: August 11, 2023

-ExpressVPN is my favorite gaming VPN in 2022 — it has excellent security features, provides very fast speeds while gaming, has very intuitive apps, and comes with a 30-day money-back guarantee.
+ExpressVPN is my favorite gaming VPN in 2023 — it has excellent security features, provides very fast speeds while gaming, has very intuitive apps (including a router app), includes support for cloud gaming platforms, and comes with a 30-day money-back guarantee.

 Do you need a VPN for gaming?

-Yes, I strongly recommend using a VPN when you play online video games.
+Yes, I strongly recommend using a VPN when gaming online.
 A VPN provides excellent security and privacy features for gaming.

 When it comes to privacy, a VPN replaces your IP address with an IP address from a different location, essentially hiding your actual IP address.
-This prevents your internet service provider (ISP) from throttling your internet speed, and it protects you from distributed denial-of-service (DDoS) attacks.
-Also, a VPN helps you bypass IP bans and geo-restricted websites so you can game on servers abroad.
-Lastly, all of the VPNs on this list have a strict no-logs policy, which means the provider doesn’t log any of your online traffic.
+This protects you from distributed denial-of-service (DDoS) attacks.
+Also, it helps you bypass IP bans and geo-restricted websites so you can game on servers abroad.

 You can start using a gaming VPN in just 3 quick and simple steps: